 - Isolated locations: Some centres are located in rural areas, with limited transport options and support services.

 - Privacy & overcrowded living conditions: Residents live in shared accommodation, with single adults sharing rooms with up to eight people of different backgrounds and nationalities.

 - Standards & monitoring: The living conditions vary widely from centre to centre.
-There is little trust in the RIA complaints procedure & limited publicly accessible information on complaints or transfer decisions.
+There is little trust in the IPAS complaints procedure & limited publicly accessible information on complaints or transfer decisions.
 The existing inspection system focusses on health & safety issues and does not consider the social or emotional needs of residents.